rackerlabs/support-how-to/content/cloud-servers/checking-linux-file-permissions-with-ls.md

 The `-h` option changes the way file sizes are displayed.
 Instead of displaying file sizes in raw bytes, `-h` displays them in the human-readable format of kilobytes, megabytes, and so on.
-You can accomplish the same result by using the `df -h` command.
+Other linux tools such as df also support this flag with `df -h` to show current disk usage in a easier to read format.

 #### ls -l